Same-Day Dental Appointments

 Emergency Dentist in Rootstown

 At Yunbelievable Smiles, we know that dental emergencies can be painful, frightening, and inconvenient.
 That’s why we offer same-day appointments to get you out of pain and back to a carefree smile as soon as possible.
 Dr. Yun has years of experience providing successful emergency treatments from dental crowns to root canal therapy.
 If you’re in pain, don’t wait for dental care!
-Come into our office at 4211 State Route 44, Suite 1750.
+If you are located in Rootstown, Ravenna, Randolph, or Edinburg, come into our office at 4211 State Route 44, Suite 1750.

 What is a Dental Emergency?